lawrencegreen70/ansible/Ansible with AWS and Jenkins/README.md

 #Ansible with AWS and Jenkins folder

-This folder folder or Ansible with AWS and Jenkins folder

-Text files that explains how to configure Ansible, AWS, and Jenkins together as well ass how to access the jenkins website onced launched.
-It has yml scripts to update and manage jenkins masters and hosts.
-It has scripts that ansible scripts that manages jenkin jobs, and scripts to change jenkins states by starting, stopping, or restart restarting jenkins.
+This folder or Ansible with AWS and Jenkins folder has a file named  configure Ansible, AWS, and Jenkins.txt”, which holds detail on how to integrate Ansible, AWS and Jenkins together.
+There is a file name “How to access Jenkins website.txt”, which provides details on how to reach your website after Jenkins is running.
+The Ansible with AWS and Jenkins folder contains yml scripts to update and manage Jenkins masters and hosts, Ansible scripts that manages Jenkins jobs and manage the states  of Jenkins by starting, stopping, or restart restarting Jenkins.